gigascience/gigadb-website/docs/curators/CURATOR_TOOLS_BASTION.md

 You should check the adminfile pages of the files associated with this dataset to see if MD5 values and file sizes are visible.

-## 6. Go to dataset admin page on gigadb.org
+## 5. Go to dataset admin page on gigadb.org

 With the post upload operations complete, you need to go back to the page at https://gigadb.org/adminDataset/update/id/<dataset_id>` in order to continue curation work on the dataset.
 You will be able to find this link by entering the dataset's DOI, e.g. 102498 into the DOI column header in /adminDataset/admin page.

+On the dataset admin page, you will be able to create a mockup page in order to preview the final dataset view page with the information that was added to the database in the previous steps.

 ## `postUpload`: a wrapper script to create readme file and update file metadata in database